olegantonyan/mpz/README.md

 - `stream_buffer_size` in `global.yml` - minimal stream buffer size in bytes.
 The default is 128KB;
 - `single_instance` in `global.yml` - when `true` the player will reuse 1 instance, launching another instance with files as command line arguments will send these files to running instance as a new playlist;
+- `single_instance_ipc_port` in `global.yml` - single instance functionality uses TCP socket, this option allows you to specify a port;

 ## Hotkeys